Individual-level Nonresponse Adjustment

 Is there a complete list that shows all the factors used in the regression?
 I'm asking because I would like to check whether the Big Five personality traits from Wave 3 are included (non-response might well depend on personality traits).
 I doubt that they are because they were only part of Wave 3 but I would like to double-check.
 Also, I'm interested whether education is accounted for.

 Updated by Stephanie Auty over 5 years ago

 - Category set to Weights

 - Assignee set to Olena Kaminska

 - Target version set to X M

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Stephanie Auty - Understanding Society User Support Officer

-Updated by Olena Kaminska about 4 years ago
+Updated by Olena Kaminska over 5 years ago

 We are aware of the importance of the list of variables for all the weights models.
 We do not have these currently, but we hope to provide these in the future.
 We run at least 50 models per wave so this project requires extra resources.